Serving North-Central Idaho

 Christian: The Holy Spirit; purity; inspired thought; peace; baptism; the Annunciation; the waters of creation.
 Seven doves denote the seven gifts of the spirit; a flock of doves is the faithful; a dove with an olive branch is peace, forgiveness and deliverance; as the dove of Noah's Ark brought back the olive branch of peace between God and man, and as it found no resting place outside the Ark, so the Christian finds no safety outside the Church.
 The dove with the palm branch is victory over death.
 A white dove is the saved soul, the purified soul as opposed to the black raven of sin.
 Doves in a vine are the faithful seeking refuge in Christ.
 Two doves together are conjugal affection and love.
 A dove on Joseph's staff depicts the husband of a pure virgin.
 The dove is the emblem of the Knights of the Grail and of SS Benedict, Gregory, Scolastica.
 In Nicolas Poussin's Annunciation (1657) at the National Gallery, London, the dove hovering over the Virgin's head simultaneously symbolizes the fecunding Spirit, the bird sacred to the Great Mother and Queen of Heaven, and Mary's submissive innocence.

 Egyptian: Innocence.
-The dove sits in the branches of the Tree of Life anddrawing of dove and olive branch appears with the fruit of the tree and vases of the waters of life.
+The dove sits in the branches of the Tree of Life and appears with the fruit of the tree and vases of the waters of life.

 Graeco-Roman: Love; renewal of life; an attribute of Zeus who was fed by doves.
 The dove with an olive branch is an emblem of Athene as renewal of life.
 The dove is sacred to Adonis and to Bacchus as the First Begotten of Love also to Venus as voluptuousness.
 A dove with a star is an emblem of Venus Mylitta.